teddytennant/biomed-chat/README.md

 - Safe to use for diagnosing yourself, your family, or any patient
 - Allowed to give treatment, drug, or dosing advice

+**If you are a patient, parent, or looking for medical help — close this page now and contact a real doctor.**

 **📖 Quick Links:**